ueqri/vis4mesh/doc/design.md

 # Design of Vis4Mesh

+**Note: this document is for v0.2.3 release only and is out-dated.
+Our v0.3 release is coming soon and we will update the corresponding documents.**

 ## **Principles**

 - Frontend only do rendering work, backend feeds the frontend with full graph details.